Bucanero06/Bucanero06/README.md

 fields_of_interests:
   [
-    "Technological Solutions for Space Exploration",
+    "Innovations in Quantum Biology and Computational Physics", "Technological Solutions for Space Exploration",
-    "Integrating Biotechnology with Advanced AI",
+    "Integrating Biotechnology with Advances Artificial Intelligence",
     "Data Science in Translational Research",
     "Machine Learning in Complex Systems",
-    "Bridging Technology and Society for a Connected Future", "Innovations in Quantum Biology and Computational Physics", "Advancing Human Knowledge and Capacity for Future Generations", ]
+    "Bridging Technology and Society for a Connected Future", "Advancing Human Knowledge and Capacity for Future Generations", ]
 technical_background: